TownLake/blog-samrhea-legacy/content/pages/at-cloudflare.md

 socialImage: "/sam-task.jpeg"
 ---

-I am the VP of Product at Cloudflare for our [Zero Trust product group](https://www.cloudflare.com/products/zero-trust/) and responsible for the security side of [Cloudflare One](https://blog.cloudflare.com/cloudflare-one-one-year-later/).
+I am the VP of Product at Cloudflare for our [Zero Trust group](https://www.cloudflare.com/products/zero-trust/), which is part of our Secure Access Service Edge ([SASE](https://blogs.gartner.com/andrew-lerner/2019/12/23/say-hello-sase-secure-access-service-edge/)) solution, [Cloudflare One](https://blog.cloudflare.com/cloudflare-one-one-year-later/).

 The products in my group include:
 * [Cloudflare Access](https://www.cloudflare.com/products/zero-trust/access/), our Zero Trust access control solution.
 * [Cloudflare Tunnel](https://www.cloudflare.com/products/tunnel/), our secure networking product.
 * [Cloudflare Gateway](https://www.cloudflare.com/products/zero-trust/gateway/), our DNS filter and Secure Web Gateway.
 * [Cloudflare Browser](https://www.cloudflare.com/zero-trust/browser-isolation/), an isolated browser so seamless that you'll forget you're using it.
+* [Cloudflare's Zero Trust On Ramp](https://developers.cloudflare.com/cloudflare-one/connections/connect-devices/warp/), an agent-based on ramp built on Cloudflare [WARP](https://1.1.1.1/) to connect your device to anything through Cloudflare's network.
 * [Cloudflare Data Loss Prevention](https://www.cloudflare.com/products/zero-trust/dlp/), earth's only comprehensive DLP solution that improves user experience.
 * [Cloudflare CASB](https://blog.cloudflare.com/cloudflare-zero-trust-casb/), our Cloud Access Security Broker that keeps one eye open for SaaS security issues so you can focus on your real work.

-I spend every day working with curious, empathetic product managers in my group who obsess over how we can use Cloudflare's network to solve security problems for teams of any size.
+I spend every day working with curious, empathetic product managers and product directors in my group who obsess over how we can use Cloudflare's network to solve security problems for teams of any size.

-Back in the day, I was a Product Manager for many of the products above or the Director when Product Managers much smarter than me launched them.
-I also [shipped our Registrar](https://blog.cloudflare.com/using-cloudflare-registrar/).
+Back in the day, I was a Product Manager for most of the products above or the Director when Product Managers much smarter than me built those tools.
+I consider myself terribly lucky to have worked with brilliant teammates to watch these prototypes and moon shot ideas evolve into Cloudflare's next act.
+I could not be more excited to see what we can solve for our Cloudflare Zero Trust customers as we ship even faster.

+I also [launched our Registrar](https://blog.cloudflare.com/using-cloudflare-registrar/) back in the day and miss the bizarre dance of domain registration.
 I'm sorry -- I do not know when we will support the `.horse` TLD.

 <style>
 .grid {